Welcome to Southern New Hampshire Endodontics

 Dr. Marshall is a specialist member of the American Association of Endodontists and has been consistently selected by his peers as one of the top endodontists in New Hampshire.
 In fact, he has been bestowed this honor again this year (see the Bulletin Board posting below).
 His mission is to provide unsurpassed quality in an environment of professionalism, caring and clinical excellence.
 Please enjoy our website and learn more about endodontics and how we can help you.
 Please click on this: “Testimonials” to see what other patients have to say about their experience with us.

 Northeast Delta Dental: We have received many inquiries asking if we are still accepting Northeast Delta Dental insurance and participating in their new PPO plan.
 The answer is “yes”.
-We have always accepted all Delta Dental insurances and most others and continue to do so.
+We have always participated with Delta Dental and most others dental insurances.
+We work very hard to get the maximum benefit for our patients.
 Please call our office for more information or if you have any questions.

 See what teeth actually look like: If you would like to see digital images of actual endodontic cases performed by Dr. Marshall, click on this link: “Gallery of Root Canals” and click on this: “Real Patient Experiences” to learn of the types of problems people have had who came to us for help.